tonethar/IGME-430-Fall-2024/exercises/4-simple-http-add-client.md

 ## IV.
 Homework
 - In **rich-client.html**, add HTML and JS to get the "View Current Time" section of the page working:
   - When a button is clicked, it calls `/timeJSON` and displays the results
-- Push the chnages to GitHub
+- Push the changes to GitHub
 - Be sure that `npm test` still passes locally and on GitHub
 - Make sure everything (the `rich-client.html` endpoint and both buttons) works on Heroku
 - Post the ZIPed files (minus the node_modules) folder to the myCourses dropbox